Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 (@timmyfaraday) and Marta Vanin (@MartaVanin) with support for the following
 contributors:

-- Frederik Geth (@frederikgeth) CSIRO, General PowerModelsDistribution Advice.
+- Frederik Geth (@frederikgeth) CSIRO, General PowerModelsDistribution.jl Advice.

 ## License